Plane Carrying 132 Crashes In China, Xi Orders Probe - UrduPoint

 Plane Carrying 132 Crashes In China, Xi Orders Probe

-A China Eastern passenger jet carrying 132 people crashed onto a mountainside in southern China on Monday causing a large fire, shortly after losing contact with air traffic control and dropping thousands of metres in just three minutes
+A China Eastern passenger jet carrying 132 people crashed into a mountain in southern China on Monday causing a large fire, shortly after losing contact with air traffic control and dropping thousands of metres in under three minutes

-Beijing, (APP - UrduPoint / Pakistan Point News - 21st Mar, 2022 ) :A China Eastern passenger jet carrying 132 people crashed onto a mountainside in southern China on Monday causing a large fire, shortly after losing contact with air traffic control and dropping thousands of metres in just three minutes.
+Beijing, (APP - UrduPoint / Pakistan Point News - 21st Mar, 2022 ) :A China Eastern passenger jet carrying 132 people crashed into a mountain in southern China on Monday causing a large fire, shortly after losing contact with air traffic control and dropping thousands of metres in under three minutes.

-There was no immediate confirmation of the number of casualties, but the disaster prompted an unusually swift public reaction from President Xi Jinping who said he was "shocked" and ordered an immediate investigation into its cause.
+The Boeing 737-800 flight from the city of Kunming to the southern hub of Guangzhou "lost airborne contact over Wuzhou" in the Guangxi region on Monday afternoon, according to the Civil Aviation Administration of China (CAAC).

-The Boeing 737 flight from Kunming city to the southern hub of Guangzhou "lost airborne contact over Wuzhou" city in the Guangxi region on Monday afternoon, according to the Civil Aviation Administration of China (CAAC).
+The jet was carrying 123 passengers and nine crew members, according to aviation authorities.

-"It has been confirmed that this flight has crashed," the CAAC said, adding that it had activated its emergency response, while hundreds of firefighters were dispatched to the scene.
+The disaster prompted an unusually swift public reaction from President Xi Jinping, who said he was "shocked" and ordered an immediate investigation into its cause.

-The plane was carrying 123 passengers and nine crew members, the CAAC said.
+China Eastern confirmed there had been deaths in the crash, without providing the number of those killed or giving details on whether there were any survivors.

 Fears for the fate of the jet spread on Monday afternoon as local media reported that China Eastern flight MU5735 had not arrived as planned in Guangzhou after taking off from Kunming shortly after 1:00 pm (0500 GMT).